-The reason for this exclusion is that the transfer by a company of its own shares as capitalisation shares or bonus shares does not result in an outflow of overall value from the foreign company since all the underlying assets remain within the company.
-In CIR v Collins Innes CJ stated the following in relation to the issue of bonus shares by a company:28
+The transfer by a company of its own shares as capitalisation shares or bonus shares is excluded as a foreign dividend because it does not result in an outflow of overall value from the foreign company.
+All the underlying assets of the company remain with the company.
+In CIR v Collins Innes CJ stated the following in relation to the issue of bonus shares by a company:33